openreferral/specification/docs/initiative/index.md

 **Local pilots** implementing data exchanges, evaluating specs, planning for the future.

-Open Referral primarily works through local pilot projects.
+Open Referral focuses much of our work in local pilot projects.
 In pilots, project stakeholders collaborate to promote access to up-to-date resource directory data in their communities, by using Open Referral’s data exchange specifications to share resource directory data among existing and/or emerging systems.
 In return, stakeholders can receive facilitation, technical support, and other kinds of capacity-building when possible, helpful, and appropriate.
 Feedback from such stakeholders shapes the ongoing evolution of Open Referral.

 Pilot projects’ objectives include short-term demonstrations of the value of open + interoperable resource directory systems, and strategic plans for long-term sustainability of such systems.
 Local pilot projects should consist of **_teams_**, anchored around **_lead_ _stakeholders_** (as above) who will be represented by some **_leadership structure_** (a ‘table’ or ‘committee,’ etc) – and ideally supported by some core-coordinating capacity of their own (sometimes called [a ‘backbone’](https://www.collectiveimpactforum.org/resources/value-backbone-organizations-collective-impact) as in the Collective Impact coalition model).
-Pilot projects might also be supported by **_partners_**, i.e. organizations that provide material support, technical assistance and/or other in-kind resources – such as philanthropic funders, contracting agencies, civic technology networks, vendors, etc — who can help with implementation, if not decision-making.
+Pilot projects might also be supported by **_partners_**, i.e., organizations that provide material support, technical assistance and/or other in-kind resources – such as philanthropic funders, contracting agencies, civic technology networks, vendors, etc., who can help with implementation, if not decision-making.

 **Workgroups** of designated leads who advise on design, implementation and governance.

 Workgroups may be formed by any set of members to operate in accordance with the Initiative’s values and principles, and are empowered to make proposals subject to [rough consensus](https://en.wikipedia.org/wiki/Rough_consensus) of the Initiative’s community.
-Workgroups can consist of at least two community members who agree to collaborate on a stated objective – such as the development of Open Referral’s data specifications, implementation guidance, tooling, the governance model for Open Referral itself, etc. Workgroups should include at least one **Subject Matter Expert** to represent users’ needs, and at least one **Lead Facilitator** to be accountable for coordinating activities, including setting agendas and taking detailed notes – all of which is to be shared in Open Referral’s public forum with appropriate notice.
+Workgroups can consist of at least two community members who agree to collaborate on a stated objective such as the development of Open Referral’s data specifications, implementation guidance, tooling, the governance model for Open Referral itself, etc. Workgroups should include at least one **Subject Matter Expert** to represent users’ needs, and at least one **Lead Facilitator** to be accountable for coordinating activities including setting agendas and taking detailed notes – all of which is to be shared in Open Referral’s public forum with appropriate notice.
 Additional Workgroup members can be nominated by the community (including self-nominations by community members) and/or invited by core team members.

 Workgroups should demonstrate that aspects of any proposal put forth are directly informed by perspectives and interests expressed by representatives of Open Referral’s [primary beneficiary groups](#types-of-use-and-user-personas) – and are expected to field and respond accordingly to any such feedback received externally.
 In instances where rough consensus cannot be attained, even after parties have put forth and evaluated alternative proposals and feedback from lead stakeholders of pilot projects has been solicited, Core Team leads reserve the right to make decisions (and will appropriately document the rationale for decisions and ensure the result of those decisions are subject to subsequent evaluation and possible revision).